joachimschaaf/dockerdemo/README.md

 Check the status with `docker ps` or `docker-compose ps` and check the logs.

 *Q: on which port is the Postgres database running? `expose`and `ports` - where's the difference?
 How to run the database on port 9999?*

-## Stop the container

-A running container can be stopped with the `docker stop` command.

-*Q: does the container still exist after the stop command?*

 To stop and remove the container that was started with `docker-compose` use